awsdocs/amazon-route53-docs/doc_source/troubleshooting-domain-suspended.md

 ## You registered a new domain, but you didn't click the link in the confirmation email<a name="troubleshooting-domain-suspended-click-link"></a>

-When you register a domain with AWS, ICANN requires that we get confirmation that the email address for the registrant contact is valid\.
+When you register a domain with AWS for the first time, ICANN requires that we get confirmation that the email address for the registrant contact is valid\.
 To get confirmation, we send an email that contains a link\.
 You have between 3 and 15 days to click the link, depending on the top\-level domain\.
 After that time, the link stops working\.

 **Note**
 If you don't respond to the first email, we resend the email up to two more times\.
 If you have already registered one or more domains with Amazon Route 53 and used the same email address for the registrant contact, we don't send a confirmation email\.